 West Quoddy Head Light, with its distinctive red-and-white striped tower, is one of Maine’s most iconic lighthouses.
-Located at the easternmost point of the continental United States in Lubec, Maine, it has been guiding mariners through the treacherous waters of the Bay of Fundy and the Gulf of Maine since 1808.
+Located at the easternmost point of the contiguous United States in Lubec, Maine, it has been guiding mariners through the treacherous waters of the Bay of Fundy and the Gulf of Maine since 1808.

 History of West Quoddy Head Light